-The comparison between the PCL Rayleigh temperature climatology using the HC method with sodium lidars was done by
+The comparison between the PCL Rayleigh temperature climatology using the HC method with sodium lidars was done by AS2007.

-- 10 AS2007.
 Their results showed that the average temperature between 83 and 95 km measured by the PCL was between 7 and 7.4 K colder than CSU and URB climatologies, respectively.
-Using the OEM to extend the PCL Rayleigh lidar temperature climatology to above 100 km provides the opportunity to validate the PCL results against sodium lidar climatologies in the region where the sodium lidars are most sensitive, 90 to 100 km.
-Sodium lidars directly measure the kinetic temperature without assuming hydrostatic equilibrium or requiring the knowledge of mean molecular mass and molecular cross section - 15 variations with height and can be configured to obtain temperatures during both the day and night.
+Using the OEM to extend the PCL Rayleigh lidar temperature climatology to above 100 km provides the opportunity to validate the PCL results against sodium lidar climatologies, which have their highest signal-to-noise ratio in a few kilometer wide region between about 90 to 95 km altitude, and obtain sufficient high quality measurements to calculate climatologies from 85 to 105 km.
+Sodium lidars directly measure the kinetic temperature

+15 without assuming hydrostatic equilibrium or requiring the knowledge of mean molecular mass and molecular cross section variations with height and can be configured to obtain temperatures during both the day and night.
 She et al. (2000), Yuan et al. (2008), as well as States and Gardner (2000a) have published sodium temperature lidar climatologies in the same latitude range as PCL.
 Both sites are west of the PCL, but in the case of URB the separation in longitude is less than 8°.
-The URB and CSU climatologies are among the best data sets for validation of upper mesosphere and lower thermosphere temperatures, plus they allow direct comparison between our new climatology and AS2007.
-The upgraded CSU (Yuan et al., 2008) provides additional
+The URB and CSU